Do you remember the story about Jesus as defense lawyer for the woman accused of adultery?

-Jury nullification is the power of the jury to deliver a not-guilty verdict even when it believes the accused guilty of violating the letter of the law.
+Jury nullification is the jury‘s power to deliver a not-guilty verdict; even when it believes the accused guilty of violating the law.

-The modern practice of removing sentencing power from the jury destroys the true jury trial, as this story about Jesus as defense lawyer shows.
+And this story about Jesus as defense lawyer shows that the modern practice of removing sentencing power from the jury destroys the true jury trial.

 Law or equity?

-As often is the case, it is difficult to know whether the de facto jury walked away after the argument of Jesus in deference to the laws of evidence or out of compassion.
-But when Jesus said: “The one without sin among you should be the first to throw a stone at her,” was this not a plea for compassion?
+So when Jesus said: “The one without sin among you should be the first to throw a stone at her,” was this not also a plea for compassion and equity?

-His later statement to her: “Go, and from now on do not sin anymore,” implies that perhaps she did sin, but either lawful proof was too weak; or both he, the jury, and the accusers had compassion.
-If so, this could have been an appeal to jury nullification or lenity, as well as an appeal to follow the laws of evidence and of a fair trial – either or both.
+His later statement to her: “Go, and from now on do not sin anymore,” implies that perhaps she did sin; but either proof was too weak; or both he, the jury, and the accusers had compassion.
+If so, his argument was for jury nullification or lenity, as well as an appeal to follow the laws of evidence and of a fair trial.

 Criminal defense lawyers can relate to this experience of Jesus as defense lawyer.
 We often don’t know.
-It is enough that proof beyond a reasonable doubt was lacking.
+And it is enough that proof beyond a reasonable doubt is lacking.
 But we want our clients to avoid future accusations regardless.

 The ancient Greeks, Aristotle, spoke of ethos, pathos, and logos as the paths of persuasion.
 Clearly the ethos of Jesus was also on trial.

-“Ethos” is an appeal to ethics – a means of convincing someone of the character or credibility of the persuader – here Jesus.
+“Ethos” is an appeal to ethics.
+It’s a means of convincing someone of the character or credibility of the persuader – here Jesus.
 After all, Jesus had returned there again to teach his gathered students, writing on the ground.

-The scribes and the Pharisees then brought a woman before him and his students and accused her of adultery, demanding her death, “to trap Him, in order that they might have evidence to accuse Him.”
+The scribes and the Pharisees then brought a woman before him and his students; accusing her of adultery; demanding her death, “to trap Him, in order that they might have evidence to accuse Him.”